 Neoplasene is a cream made from bloodroot extract.
 It works by causing apoptosis (cell death) in cancer cells.
 Once applied to the tumor, the tumor cells actually die and the tissue will eventually slough off.

 The Pros: It works and it’s not as invasive as surgery.
-With surgery, it’s really hard to get all of the microscopic cancer cells but neoplasene seeks them out and helps the immune system seek and destroy them.
+With surgery, it’s really hard to get all of the microscopic cancer cells.
+Neoplasene helps to seek them out and helps the immune system seek and destroy them.

-The Cons: It can only be used under veterinary supervision.
-Because the cancerous tissue sloughs off, a hole is left and proper wound management is crucial afterwards.
-It looks scary and it can also be painful for the dog which is hard for some dog owners to accept.
+The Cons: It’s a veterinary treatment and requires frequent office visits.
+Because the cancerous tissue sloughs off, it leaves a hole.
+This means proper wound management is crucial afterwards.
+It looks scary and it can also be painful for your dog.
+So it’s hard for some dog owners to deal with.

-Turmeric contains a compound called curcumin – which is essentially its active ingredient.
-Curcumin has antioxidant, anti-inflammatory, antiviral, antibacterial, antifungal, wound healing and anticancer activities.
+Turmeric contains a compound called curcumin – which is its active ingredient.
+Curcumin has antioxidant, anti-inflammatory, antiviral, antibacterial, antifungal, wound healing and anticancer abilities.

 The Pros: Turmeric works, it’s inexpensive, it isn’t painful and you can use it to treat dog skin cancer at home.

 The Cons: Turmeric stains your hands, carpets and furniture.
 If you use it you’ll need to wrap your dog after each application.